Tokyu 7000 series

-The Tokyu 7000 series (東急7000系, Tōkyū 7000-kei) is an electric multiple unit (EMU) train type operated by the private railway operator Tokyu Corporation on the Ikegami and Tamagawa lines in Japan since December 2007.
+The Tokyu 7000 series (東急7000系, Tōkyū 7000-kei) is an electric multiple unit (EMU) train type operated by the private railway operator Tokyu Corporation on the Ikegami and Tokyu Tamagawa lines in Japan since December 2007.

 Design

 Based on the 5000 series design, cars are 18 metres long and have three sets of doors per side.

 These trains use a Train Automatic Stopping Controller (TASC) system allowing them to stop automatically at all stations.

+Operations

+The trains are primarily used on Ikegami Line and Tokyu Tamagawa Line services.
+Since 2019, they have occasionally been used to provide additional capacity on the Kodomonokuni Line during special events.

 Formation

-As of 1 April 2019, the fleet consists of 15 three-car sets, 7101F to 7115F, formed as follows.
+As of 1 April 2019, the fleet consists of 15 three-car sets, 7101 to 7115, formed as follows.

 Car 2 is fitted with two single-arm pantographs.